MichalAdorno/kata-exercises/README.md

 Implement HeapSort (use previously implemented max-heap).

+### strings.balanced

+Find the length of the longest balanced substring of a given string.
+If a string does not have any balanced substring, then return -1.
+A string is considered balanced if for any character it contains, it contains both the lower case variant and the upper case variant of the character (in any amount) eg:
+* "aaaaaA" - is balanced,
+* "baBASssssa" - is balanced,
+* "s" - is not balanced,
+* "SsSx" - is not balanced,
+* "sSxXX" - is balanced, etc.

 ### strings.cyclic

 Check if a given string is a cyclic transformation of another, eg.: